Holographic complexity of anisotropic black branes: Introduction

 A convenient gravity set-up to study complexity growth is a two-sided black hole geometry.
 This geometry has two asymptotic regions, which we call left ($L$) and right ($R$) boundaries, and an Einstein-Rosen Bridge (ERB) connecting the two sides of the geometry.
 The Penrose diagram of this geometry is shown in figure \ref{fig-Penrose}.
-From the point of view of the boundary theory, the two-sided black hole is dual to a thermofield double (TFD) state, constructed out of two copies of the boundary theory \cite{eternalBH} \be |TFD (t_\mt{L},t_\mt{R}) \rangle=\frac{1}{Z^{1/2}}\sum_n e^{\frac{-\beta E_n}{2}}e^{-i E_n (t_\mt{L}+t_\mt{R})} |E_n \rangle_\mt{L} | E_n \rangle_\mt{R}\,, \ee where $L$ and $R$ label the quantum states of the left and right boundary theories, respectively.
-The TFD state is invariant under evolution with a Hamiltonian of the form $H=H_\mt{L}-H_\mt{R}$, which means that the system is invariant under the shifts $t_\mt{L} \rightarrow t_\mt{L}+\Delta t $, and $t_\mt{R} \rightarrow t_\mt{R}-\Delta t $.
-As a result, the TFD state only depends on the sum of the left and right boundary times $t=t_\mt{L}+t_\mt{R}$.
+From the point of view of the boundary theory, the two-sided black hole is dual to a thermofield double (TFD) state, constructed out of two copies of the boundary theory \cite{eternalBH}